 Was being free of anger as simple as walking away from the destructive source?

-Eventually, my anger lessoned because the vast majority of it was rooted in my belief that I was hopeless and helpless, and that I couldn’t make my own choices.
+And over time, my anger lessened because the vast majority of it was rooted in my belief that I was hopeless and helpless, and that I couldn’t make my own choices.
 I felt like a caged animal.

 I don’t think there is a right or wrong answer here because only you know your situation.
-There are daughters of God who will choose to stay and stay well.
+There are Christian women who will choose to stay and stay well.
 Because it is their choice, driven by conviction from God, there will be grace for them in the staying.

-Some daughters of God will choose to leave.
+Some Christian women will choose to leave.
 And because it is their choice, driven by conviction from God, there will be grace for them in the leaving.

 So what’s my point?
 I guess I wanted to encourage you in your anger.
 You read that right.
-It’s easy to hear all the pious, judgemental voices of the people living and moving and regularly breathing in fresh, clean air who don’t have even a mustard seed sized clue of what it is to breath poison every day and think you are unworthy of love, life, hope, and healing.
+It’s easy to hear all the pious, judgemental voices of the people living and moving and regularly breathing in fresh, clean air who don’t have even a mustard seed-sized clue of what it is to breathe poison every day and think you are unworthy of love, life, hope, and healing.

 Anger is part of the grieving process, too.
 Underneath that anger is deep sorrow and loss.
 If you live with injustice, and if you are grieving the loss of a normal life, you are not alone.
 And you are not unworthy.